Using a Google Cloud Service Account with Analytics Canvas

 In order to continue, you will need access to the Google Cloud Console for your organization, and the specific Project or Projects that you will be working on.
 Specifically, you will need the ability to create Service Accounts and grant access to Google BigQuery and Google Cloud Storage.
 If you do not have access, share this article with someone who does.

-- To see and display your projects and the permissions associated with your Service Account, the Cloud Resource Manager API
+- To see and display your projects and the permissions associated with your Service Account, enable the Cloud Resource Manager API

 - If you will be connecting to BigQuery, the BigQuery API must be enabled